 The new training video hasn’t been created yet for this feature.

-- If you haven't already done so, Log in to your website and select the Dashboard link at the bottom of the page.
-You will be taken to the Site Content.
-The Document Groups extension needs to be activated in Extensions.
+- If you haven't already done so, Log in to your website and go to the Dashboard.
+You will be taken to the Site Content tab.
+You will need to activate Document Groups in Extensions.
 See the Extensions training video for further instructions if needed.

 - Select Document Groups from the left navigation bar.
-Notice that the Document Groups folder opens a dropdown revealing additional Document Groups options.
+Notice that a drop down reveals additional Document Groups folders.

 - Choose the Add Document Group button on the top right.

 - Enter a Title for your document group.
 Think of this as a folder where you add document files.
 Fill in the fields provided.
+You can add a Description, Labels and a Photo and choose the Privileges level.
 Select Next.

-- Select Add Documents or Insert External Document to add items to your document group.
+- Two button options will appear, Add Documents and Insert external document to add items to your document group.
 If you select Add Documents, a dialog box opens with the options to choose between Documents in Library or Upload.
 See the File Library training video for further instructions on uploading files if needed.
-When done selecting documents, select Insert.
+In this example, we will select Documents in Library.
+When done selecting documents, select the Insert button.
 The dialog box closes and the file shows in the main document contents.

 - You are returned to the document group index view.
-Select the Edit link to modify or add more documents to a group.
 You will automatically be taken to tab 2 Add Document.
-Select Edit on the document you wish to change.
-The document will expand to allow you to make changes to that document’s title, description and date.
 You can also drag and drop your documents into any order.
 Note: Documents added are sorted by most recently added by default.
 If you manually change the order of your documents within a document group your manual sort will override the default sort.
+Select Edit on the document you wish to change.
+The document will expand to allow you to make changes to that document’s title, description and date.
+Select the Save button.

-- Select the tab 1 Document Group Details tab to set privileges for who can view the page.
+- Select the tab 1, Document Group Details, to make changes and/or set privileges for who can view the page.
+Select the Save button.

-- To display a document on a page you can create a Main menu item, insert a link with the editor’s Link Chooser on a page, or create a Document Groups widget.
+- To display a document, you can create a Main Menu item, insert a link with the editor’s Link Chooser on a page, or create a Document Groups widget.
+You can choose the document group by its title or only a specific document.
+For this example we have created a Main Menu item and linked it to the document group we created.
+Select View Site to see it.
 Note: Individual Documents can also be uploaded to the File Library.
 Refer to the training videos Main Menu, TinyMCE Editor, Widgets, or File Library for further instructions if needed.